Perennials/articles/Object-oriented-programming-with-JS.md

 Object oriented programming with JS
 ===================================

+**This article is written in the times of ES5.
+ES6 now has syntax for classes.**

 While in JavaScript everything is an object, there is no concept of classes, so the classical understanding of OOP may be hard to apply.
 In JS each object acts as a bag of properties and each object has a prototype.
 Prototype is just